 Patrick DeArmond and Amanda DiGoregorio.
 Journal of Chromatography A. August 2013.

 Alcohol ethoxylates and alkylphenol ethoxylates are a class of surfactants that are common components of household and industrial detergents.
 They have also been reportedly used in hydraulic fracturing fluids.
 The EPA has developed an analytical method for the rapid determination and quantification of 152 chemically-related compounds in drinking water, surface water, and ground water as part of its study of the potential impact of hydraulic fracturing for oil and gas on drinking water resources.
-This work was done as part of EPA's Study of the Potential Impacts of Hydraulic Fracturing for Oil and Gas on Drinking Water Resources.You may need Adobe Reader to view files on this page.
+This work was done as part of EPA's Study of the Potential Impacts of Hydraulic Fracturing for Oil and Gas on Drinking Water Resources.You may need a PDF reader to view files on this page.
 See EPA’s About PDF page to learn more.